Animator-Anon/animator_extension/readme.md

 # Keyframes:<a name="keyframes"></a>
 Key frames have been broken down into individual commands, since the old keyframe was blowing out.
+Lines starting with a # are ignored, can be used as comments, or to disable a keyframe.
 Commands:

 ### source<a name="source"></a>